An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

-Take the path $\overline{\xi}_N$ to be the black wiggling dual path going clockwise around the large black dots.
-The edges in orange are the edged intersected by $\overline{\xi}_N$.
-This dual path is parameterized by $N$ in the sense that it is to cross $\gamma$ at the $N$th edge below $0$.
-In the specific geometry drawn below, $N=4$.
-Take the region $A_N$ to be the $(N+2)\times 5$ set of black dots bordered by $\overline{\xi}_N$.
-We are then able to define
+Take the path $\bar{\xi}^N$ to be the black wiggling dual path going clockwise around the large black dots.
+The edges in orange are the edges traversed by $\bar{\xi}^N$.
+This dual path is parameterized by $N$ so as to intersect $\gamma$ at the $N$th edge below the origin, that is, at the midpoint of $\{0\} \times [N - 1, N]$.
+Take the region $A_N \coloneqq [-5, 0] \times [-N + 1, 3] \cap \Gamma^V$, that is, $(N+3)\times 6$ rectangular grid of vertices positioned such that the origin is the vertex in the third row and fifth column of this rectangle.
+The vertices in $A_N$, other than the origin, are shown in the diagram as large black dots.
+We are now able to define

 We also define